-For Students Seeking Tutoring in St. Paul Park, We Offer:
+Private, In-Home Tutoring in St. Paul Park, Minnesota

-SchoolTutoring Academy’s tutoring programs for St. Paul Park students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for St. Paul Park, Minnesota students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 South Washington County Schools, or District 833, is responsible for providing educational programming for students in the community of St. Paul Park.
 Four district schools are located in the city, and provide educational opportunities for preschool, elementary, middle, and high school learners.
 The essential goal of District 833 is to provide students with a pathway to excellence.
 This includes giving students many different opportunities to acquire essential academic, social, and emotional skills that are needed to be successful in school, career, and beyond.
 A rigorous curriculum has been implemented that challenges students to learn and grow academically.